joel224/Financial-ai/README.md

 The horse's performance (Buy and Hold) is bad, but our betting strategy based on predictions (Ensemble) is good because we correctly bet against it.

-This is precisely why you see the blue line rising while the orange line is falling in many parts of your graph – the ensemble strategy is successfully making money from negative market movements by going short.
+This is precisely why we see the blue line rising while the orange line is falling in many parts of the graph – the ensemble strategy is successfully at making money from negative market movements by going short. note- no stocks hold their values till 2009-2023

 Scenario 2: When Buy and Hold Gets Better (Orange Goes Up), Prediction (Ensemble) Goes Down This can also happen and is a sign of a prediction error by the ensemble model.